<

 "For me, [the best part of the game] is just being able to have my family and everyone down for Thanksgiving," Martin said.
 "Normally teams would miss that because they're practicing during the week, but we get to play and then have some time with family and friends." -- Archer

-Lions wide receiver Amon-Ra St. Brown is gearing up to play in his third NFL Thanksgiving game with the team, though to him the experience is not so unusual because he would always have at least a practice on the holiday in high school.
+Lions wide receiver Amon-Ra St. Brown is gearing up to play in his fourth NFL Thanksgiving game with the team, though to him the experience is not so unusual because he would always have at least a practice on the holiday in high school.

 Still, playing Thanksgiving in the NFL is a big tradition -- and one he has embraced.